UAlbertaFSAE/f1tenth/docs/VSCODE_USAGE.md

 Again, if you ever need to skip some linter check, use `# noqa` at the end of the line.
 If you need to skip linting on whole packages (say you ported someone's open source ROS package), you can add exclude paths in the `ruff.exclude` and `mypy-type-checker.ignorePatterns` settings in the `.vscode/settings.json` file to stop errors showing in vscode.
 Add them into the `FILTER_REGEX_EXCLUDE` regex string in the `.mega-linter.yml` file to ignore them in the CI linting check.
 - you can also add them to the exclude section for each tool in the `pyproject.toml` file if you want, for completeness sake

-here is the [mypy](https://mypy.readthedocs.io/en/stable/index.html) and [ruff](https://docs.astral.sh/ruff/) documentation if you want to learn more.
-The mypy vscode extension is [here](https://marketplace.visualstudio.com/items?itemName=ms-python.mypy-type-checker) and the ruff vscode extension is [here](https://marketplace.visualstudio.com/items?itemName=charliermarsh.ruff)
+The mypy vscode extension is [here](https://marketplace.visualstudio.com/items?itemName=ms-python.mypy-type-checker) and the ruff vscode extension is [here](https://marketplace.visualstudio.com/items?itemName=charliermarsh.ruff) if you would like to learn more.

 ### ROS extension
 TODO